PGY-1, Class of 2020

 Medical Interests: So many – that’s the beauty of family medicine!
 The Latino under-resourced community, the homeless population, immigrant health, geriatrics, underserved/community medicine, preventive medicine, LGBTQ health, global medicine, women’s health, pipeline programs and mentorship.

-Hobbies: Lounging with my cats (Chula and Willy) and my boyfriend, traveling, hanging out with my family (especially my 97-year-old grandma), Zumba, watching the Lakers play, watching Friends and HIMYM reruns, watching ID, and going to the farmer’s market.
+Hobbies: Lounging with my cats (Chula and Willy), traveling, spending time with my family (especially my 98-year-old grandma) & friends, dancing, watching the Lakers play, watching ID, and Friends/HIMYM reruns.

 Fun Fact About Yourself: I have been to Mexico, Chile, Nicaragua, Costa Rica, Panama, Peru, Vietnam, and Thailand.
 I can’t wait to get more stamps!

 Why did you choose Long Beach Memorial Family Medicine as your training site?
 Long Beach Memorial Family Medicine is the perfect combination of everything I was looking for in a residency program, both professionally and personally: strong academic training, consistent commitment to service, abundant opportunities for global outreach, and it’s very close to the South Bay where I’m from and where I still have family.
 But ultimately what really made me choose Long Beach were the people I met.
 Every interaction I had with the program, from the coordinator and faculty to each and every resident I met, made me feel welcome and accepted.
 The residents and faculty seem happy to be at work and eager to teach and collaborate.
 It’s an environment where I can see myself being truly happy during residency.

 Medical Interests: Pediatrics and adolescent medicine; mental health; diabetes, nutrition & lifestyle; and global medicine.